Pope John XXIII: Priesthood

 In 1905, Giacomo Radini-Tedeschi, the new Bishop of Bergamo, appointed Roncalli as his secretary.
-Roncalli worked for Radini-Tedeschi until the bishop's death on 22 August 1914, two days after the death of Pius X, Radini-Tedeschi's last words to Roncalli were "Angelo, pray for peace".
-The death of Radini-Tedeschi had a deep effect on Roncalli.
+Roncalli worked for Radini-Tedeschi until the bishop's death on 22 August 1914, two days after the death of Pius X. Radini-Tedeschi's last words to Roncalli were "Angelo, pray for peace".
+Radini-Tedeschi's death had a deep effect on Roncalli.
 During this period Roncalli was also a lecturer in the diocesan seminary in Bergamo.

-During World War I, Roncalli was drafted into the Royal Italian Army as a sergeant, serving in the medical corps as a stretcher-bearer and as a chaplain.
+When Italy entered World War I in 1915, Roncalli was drafted into the Royal Italian Army as a sergeant, serving in the medical corps as a stretcher-bearer and as a chaplain.
 After being honorably discharged from the army in early 1919, he was named spiritual director of the seminary.
 On 7 May 1921, Roncalli was appointed a Domestic Prelate of His Holiness, which gave him the title of Monsignor.
-On 6 November, he travelled to Rome where he met the Pope.
+On 6 November, he travelled to Rome, where he met the Pope.
 After their meeting, Pope Benedict XV appointed him as the Italian president of the Society for the Propagation of the Faith.
-Roncalli would recall Benedict XV as being the most sympathetic of the popes he had met.
+Roncalli recalled Benedict XV as the most sympathetic of the popes he had met.